mbretschn/express-sharp-server/README.md

   http://localhost:8080/
 ```

-Then the server responds with the following payload in json.
+In any case, the server responds with the following payload in json.

 ```json
 {